puppetlabs/puppet-docs/source/puppet/4.5/reference/subsystem_agent_master_comm.markdown

 [![An illustration of the process described below -- this diagram contains no new content, but is simply a visual interpretation of everything from "check for keys and certificates" on down.](./images/agent-master-https-sequence-small.gif)](./images/agent-master-https-sequence-large.gif)

-## Check for Keys and Certificates
+## Check for keys and certificates

 1. Does the agent have a private key at `$ssldir/private_keys/<NAME>.pem`?
     * If no, generate one.